 2.1.
 School staff – name, job title and contact details for the Headteacher, English Mastery SLT Champion, Head of English Department and nominated finance contact.
 This information will be collected by English Mastery and shared with NatCen.

 2.2.
 English teachers delivering English Mastery – names and job titles of teachers who agree to contribute to additional research activities.
 This information will be collected by NatCen.

 2.3.
-Students - unique pupil number (UPN), date of birth, first name and surname and whether they are eligible for Free School Meals (FSM).
+Students - unique pupil number (UPN), date of birth, first name and surname.
 This information will be collected via schools and shared with NatCen.
 NatCen will also collect test scores from selected students taking a GL Assessment English test in June 2021.

 3. Who will be able to access my personal data?

 NatCen – will have access to all data listed above in section 2.

 English Mastery – will only have access to the school staff data listed above (2.1).
 English Mastery will collate additional data from schools implementing the English Mastery programme.
 You can see English Mastery’s privacy notice here.

 EEF and the Fischer Family Trust (FFT)* – will have access to student data as listed in 2.3.
 After the trial, the above listed data will be transferred to the EEF data archive and the EEF will become the data controller.

 GL Assessment - will provide the English test for the trial.
 They will have access to names of participating schools, student names, date of birth and Unique Pupil Number.
 GL Assessment is on NatCen’s approved supplier list and conforms to their information security rules.

 McGowan Transcriptions - is the service NatCen will use to write up the research interviews with school staff.
 They will have access to recordings and transcriptions from all interviews.
 NatCen will assign unique identifiers so individuals cannot be identified.
 McGowan Transcriptions is on NatCen’s approved supplier list and conforms to their information security policies.